All Products

 List buckets that are after a specified marker

-You can use the following code to list buckets whose names are alphabetically after "example-bucket" in all regions within the current account.
+The following code lists buckets whose names are alphabetically after "example-bucket" across all regions in your account.

 import argparse